Sub-eikonal Structure of High-Energy Deep-Inelastic Scattering: Conclusions

 Our starting point was the quark propagator in the shock-wave background with sub-eikonal corrections~\cite{Chirilli:2018kkw}, together with the coordinate-space high-energy OPE at sub-eikonal level derived in ref.~\cite{Chirilli:2021lif}.
 We rewrote the propagator in a form suitable for the direct application of the LSZ reduction formula in the presence of the shock wave.
 In this way, we derived the corresponding mixed-space Feynman rules, including the terms that in light-cone perturbation theory are usually interpreted as instantaneous interactions.
 As a first check of the formalism, we also re-derived the standard eikonal dipole cross sections for longitudinal and transverse photon polarization.
 See Appendix~\ref{sec:FeynRules} for the full list of Feynman rules.

 We then used the same mixed-space formalism to compute the first sub-eikonal corrections to the DIS dipole cross section and to organize the result in terms of a gauge-invariant operator basis.
 On the gluonic side, this basis contains the operator $\epsilon^{ij}F_{ij}$, which is responsible for the helicity-sensitive contribution, together with the operators built from $F^{i-}$ and their composite combinations.
 On the quark side, we identified the bilinear operator structures generated by background quark fields, given in Eqs.~\eqref{Q1}, \eqref{Q1dagger}, \eqref{Q5}, and \eqref{Q5dagger}.
-Collecting all contributions, we obtained the final expressions for the longitudinal and transverse structure functions, Eqs.~\eqref{SumLongy-a} and \eqref{SumTransv-a}, and for the helicity-sensitive asymmetry in the flavor singlet and non-singlet sectors, Eqs.~\eqref{SumAsym-a} and \eqref{SumAsym-aNS}.
+Collecting all contributions, we obtained the final expressions for the longitudinal and transverse structure functions, eqs.~\eqref{SumLongy-a} and \eqref{SumTransv-a}, and for the helicity-sensitive asymmetry, eq.~\eqref{SumAsym-a}, together with its non-singlet quark-sector projection, eq.~\eqref{SumAsym-aNS}.

 A notable feature of the present formulation is that the final result is naturally written in terms of an operator basis which differs from the one used in previous approaches~\cite{Kovchegov:2018znm,Adamiak:2023okq,Altinoluk:2025ivn}.
 In particular, the relevant sub-eikonal contributions can be organized in dipole form, so that the corresponding bilocal combinations vanish when the dipole size goes to zero.
 This makes the unitarity property manifest already at the level of the operator building blocks entering the structure functions and clarifies the small-dipole behavior of the sub-eikonal corrections.